ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	c) If you prefer VIRTEL to display English language panels, then set LANG='E'

-	d) Set the COUNTRY and DEFUTF8 parameters according to your country (See :ref:`VIRTCT <#_V457IG_bookmark01>`)
+	d) Set the COUNTRY and DEFUTF8 parameters according to your country.

 	e) Set the COMPANY ADDR1 ADDR2 LICENCE EXPIRE CODE parameters using the license key supplied to you by Syspertec.

-8. Run the job ASMTCT in the VIRTEL CNTL library to assemble VIRTCT01 into VIRT457.LOADLIB.
+8. Run the job ASMTCT in the VIRTEL CNTL library to assemble VIRTCT01 into VIRTrll.LOADLIB.

 9. Edit member ARBOLOAD in the VIRTEL CNTL library: